Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

 http://0.0.0.0:6561/?token=DJQPiFYBAks9n2vedLIXLtvUu3kuTe60
 ```
 Update the address part `0.0.0.0` in the url according to your network configuration if necessary.
+The excerpt above is an example, use a token that is included in your logs.
 Note that the access token may change in the next run of the proxy.